Don’t You Just Know It

 In this lesson, students will learn the song “Don’t You Just Know It,” one of six lessons in the New Orleans Rhythm & Blues Unit.
 Students will learn about vocal ranges and how juxtaposing them can be used for humorous effects.
 Students will learn the musical devices “call and response” and “echo” and how they appear in instrumental and vocal music.

-- Students will be able to sing the lyrics of “Don’t You Just Know It.”
+- Sing the lyrics of “Don’t You Just Know It.”

-- Students will be able to differentiate between “call and response” and “echo.”
+- Differentiate between “call and response” and “echo.”

 National Core Arts Standards